eddie-knight/toc/proposals/graduation/cert-manager.md

 - [x] **Governance clearly documents [vendor-neutral](https://contribute.cncf.io/maintainers/community/vendor-neutrality/) of project direction.**

 <!-- (TOC Evaluation goes here) -->
 Decisions are made by maintainers who are actively involved in the project, and and there is a clear path outlined for people to become maintainers.
 Current maintainers are spread across several companies and the project is also encouraging new maintainers to join.
 In the past, non-maintainers have certainly contributed to decision making process during meetings.
-[Erik](https://github.com/erikgb) is a good example, he has contributed with a lot of discussion in pro daily standups, e.g. approach to take for solving a problem.
+[Erik](https://github.com/erikgb) is a good example, he has contributed with a lot of discussion in the daily standups, e.g. suggest an approach to solving a project problem.

 The project roadmap is based on the [guide to open-source project roadmaps](https://contribute.cncf.io/maintainers/community/contributor-growth-framework/open-source-roadmaps/#components-of-a-typical-roadmap), which has vendor neutrality at its core.